evangelosroutis/hypothesis-generation/README.md

 2. **Debugging and Improvement**: Identifies areas where the agent's performance can be improved by highlighting discrepancies between the expected and actual results.
 3. **Transparency and Reliability**: Enhances the reliability of the agents by systematically evaluating their outputs against known benchmarks.
 4. **Comparison to Off-the-Shelf Solutions**:
- - Allows for detailed inspection and evaluation of each step in the query and response generation process, which is crucial for scientific and industrial applications where accuracy and precision are paramount.
+ - Allows for detailed inspection and evaluation of each step in the query and response generation process.

 The `evaluation.py` module is an essential part of ensuring the custom agents developed in this project are accurate, reliable, and performant.